CCaillol/Kuki/README.md

 # Content
 In this repository, you will find:
+- A video at normal and .5 speed (with resynthetized speech using Praat (Boersma & Weenink, 2022)) of the pronunciation and real time EPG tongue/palate contact of /ku/ and /ki/.
+See kuki_example.mp4 and kuki_example_slow.mp4.
-- A collection of videos at normal and .5 speed (with resynthetized speech using Praat (Boersma & Weenink, 2022)) of the pronunciation and real-time EPG tongue/palate contact of pairs of French words containing /ki/ and /ku/.
+- A collection of videos at normal and .5 speed (with resynthetized speech) of the pronunciation and real-time EPG tongue/palate contact of pairs of French words containing /ki/ and /ku/.
+See Videos folder.

      <img width="600" alt="example" src="https://user-images.githubusercontent.com/103048285/162155966-5af5d5de-58c0-4805-a290-d5737d6f9f90.png">